West Papua Report

 On March 22 the Indonesian police used force to break up a rally in Jayapura

-KNPB had organized within a week and was aimed at communicating Papuan concerns
+protest KNPB had organized within a week and was aimed at communicating

-to President Obama before his visit to Indonesia, now set for June.
+Papuan concerns to President Obama before his visit to Indonesia, now set

-Demonstrations were also held in several other cities, including Sorong,
+for June.
+Demonstrations were also held in several other cities, including

-Manokwari, Wamena and Serui.
+Sorong, Manokwari, Wamena and Serui.
 All the demonstrations were peaceful.
-Organizers in

-Jayapura had obtained a permit but police there fired their weapons to disperse
+Organizers in Jayapura had obtained a permit but police there fired their

 All but two of the peaceful demonstrators detained by the police in Jayapura

-possession of "sharp implements."
-The two will face charges under Law 12/1951
+alleged possession of "sharp implements."
+The two will face charges under

-regarding possession of weapons.
-They face a maximum of 20 years in prison.
+Law 12/1951 regarding possession of weapons.
+They face a maximum of 20 years

-the KNPB, is serving a three-and-a-half year sentence in Abepura Prison.
-He
+of the KNPB, is serving a three-and-a-half year sentence in Abepura Prison.

-reportedly said that the peaceful demonstration had taken place according to the
+He reportedly said that the peaceful demonstration had taken place according

-organization's intentions.
-"They are taking place according to my directives.
-If
+to the organization's intentions.
+"They are taking place according to my

-the police need any clarifications, they should ask me," he said.
+directives.
+If the police need any clarifications, they should ask me," he

 At least one Papuan official, the deputy chairman of the provincial